-Good news: you can access the new Student Grade Scale as part of the free Meaningful Grades System Tools download in the Shop!Download The Tools
+Good news: you can access the new Student Grade Scale as a free download on the Visuals page!

 Before I jump in here, let me get straight to the point: you need a tool that will let you easily track your students progress towards the indicators you have identified.
 Preferably, it would automatically identify the milestone achievement for you.
 Oh and if it calculated the overall grade for the unit.
 Also, if it gave you some space to keep track of students’ stars (their wins) and stairs (their next steps)… well, that would be fantastic.

 You don’t need to use my version of these Student Gradebooks.
 Find a tool that works for you and use it to help you be a better teacher for your students.

 That being said, let me show you my updated Numbers Gradebooks because I think they’re pretty cool!

 When I was redesigning my Gradebooks for this year, I wanted to make sure they could do the following things:

 ✅ Allow me to track a student’s progress in regards to each indicator.